Watto: Reception

-Allegations of antisemitism
+Allegations of antisemitism and anti-Arab sentiment

 It has been suggested that the character is offensive because of his perceived similarities to a stereotypical Jew, having a large hooked nose, beady eyes, unkempt facial hair, speaking in a gravelly voice, and being portrayed as greedy and covetous.
 J. Hoberman of The Village Voice called him "the most blatant ethnic stereotype" due to his hooked nose.
 Bruce Gottlieb of Slate magazine criticized him as well, comparing his character to the antisemitic notion that the Jewish race is "behind the slave trade".
 Patricia J. Williams of The Nation stated that Watto was also described as a stereotype of Arabs, but that he was "more comprehensively anti-Semitic—both anti-Arab and anti-Jew."
 She added that Watto reminded her of an "anti-Semitic caricature published in Vienna at the turn of the 20th century."

-Jane Prettyman of the American Review noted that after leaving the theater, she heard two young boys describe him as "that weird little Jew guy with wings".
+Jane Prettyman of American Review noted that after leaving the theater, she heard two young boys describe him as "that weird little Jew guy with wings".
 Prettyman described his depiction as "not at all subtle", and said that "it can be counted on to flush out already-formed Jew-haters among young audiences and give them permission to continue their hatred out loud."

-Looking back on the character on the twentieth anniversary of the film, essayist Aaron Freedman both acknowledges the stereotypical aspects of the character while admitting that as a boy he empathized with Watto as "the only representation we Jews get in the Star Wars franchise," suggesting that the portrayal of Watto as struggling to survive in a society shaped by forces beyond his control echoed that of both Jews throughout history and the Shakespearean character Shylock.
+Others have disagreed with this interpretation.
+Andrew Howe states that Watto's "nose seems less a cultural referent to Shylock or Fagin than to an elephant's trunk".
+Others have described Watto's accent as Italian, and not Jewish.
+Andy Secombe himself, who provided the voice of Watto, when asked about the similarities between the character and Fagin, stated that Watto is not Jewish, and the accent he used for voicing the character is Italian.
+He also cited Michael Ripper's performance in Hammer films as inspiration.

 Appearances in other media

 Crazy Watto is a two-minute-long fan film that made its debut on the Internet in 2000.
 The film is a spoof of used car deal ads shown on television, featuring Watto.
 He offers up for sale familiar objects such as an X-wing.
 The film played at the 2005 Cannes Film Festival, and is a popular fan film at many science fiction conventions.
 The film was originally hosted by TheForce.Net, but is now part of The Official Star Wars Fan Film Awards on AtomFilms.

-Actor Griffin Newman portrays a version of the character as the co-host on The George Lucas Talk Show, where he is the cantankerous, somewhat prankish sidekick to Connor Ratliff’s George Lucas.
-Newman has performed the character onstage and over numerous streaming performances, often clad in a tight blue rubber costume.
+Actor Griffin Newman portrays a version of the character as the co-host on The George Lucas Talk Show, where he is the cantankerous, somewhat prankish sidekick to Connor Ratliff's George Lucas.
+Newman has performed the character onstage and over numerous streaming performances, often clad in a tight blue spandex costume.